 VDI vs. FID

 VDI (Virtus International Dividend ETF) and FID (First Trust S&P International Dividend Aristocrats ETF) are both Foreign Large Cap Equities funds.
 VDI is actively managed, while FID is passively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.80 correlation means they provide meaningful diversification when combined.
 VDI charges 0.39%/yr vs 0.60%/yr for FID.

 Performance